rrumale/machine-learning-live-labs/oml4sql/introduction/introduction.md

 ## About this Workshop

 This workshop introduces you to Oracle Machine Learning for SQL  (OML4SQL) on Oracle Database.
 OML4SQL supports scalable in-database data exploration and preparation using native SQL & PLSQL syntax, invocation of in-database machine learning algorithms for model building.

 In this workshop, you have a dataset representing 15k customers of an insurance company.
-Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that are described in [oml4sql-use-case.md](./oml4sql/oml4sql-use-case/oml4sql-use-case.md) file.
+Each customer has around 30 attributes, and our goal is to train our database to find 4 Business Objectives that are described in section *OML4SQL Use Case*.

   1. Find the most atypical members of this customer group (outlier identification).
   2. Discover the common demographic characteristics of the most typical customers with insurance.